-To be more specific a diabetes diet is actually a healthy-eating plan which is usually low in calories, fat and on the other hand rich in nutrients.
+To be more specific, it’s actually a healthy-eating plan which is usually low in calories, fat and on the other hand rich in nutrients.

-If you have prediabetes and diabetes, it is very likely that your doctor will recommend consulting a dietitian in order to have a healthy eating plan.
+If someone has prediabetes or diabetes, it is very likely that the doctor will recommend consulting a dietitian in order to have a healthy eating plan.

-The proper diabetes diet can help control the blood glucose levels, risk factors for heart disease like high blood fats and high blood pressure and manage your weight.
-People that have diabetes find different ways to control their blood sugar levels.
+The proper diet can help control blood glucose levels, risk factors for heart diseases like high blood fats and high blood pressure, and manage our weight.
+People that have this condition find different ways to control their blood sugar levels.

 Along with medication and physical activity, the long-term eating plan can have a crucial role in the amount of necessary insulin and the overall blood sugar variations which an individual experiences during the day.

-This is not about some short-term plans to lose weight known as diets.
-Here, the term diet refers to a long-term,well-formulated plan to help control the blood sugar.
+This is not about some short-term plans for a leaner body known as diets.
+Here, the term diet refers to a long-term,well-formulated plan to help control blood sugar.

-No matter which eating plan you choose, the key when it comes to long-term success is suitably formulated food on a daily basis which provides all the necessary nutrients.
+No matter which eating plan we choose, the key when it comes to long-term success is suitably formulated food on a daily basis that provides all the necessary nutrients.

-Also, another benefit from the proper meal plan can be losing weight.
-However, that should not be your main focus.
-When it comes to proper eating plans, there are few which are most popular for diabetes management.
+Also, another benefit from the proper meal plan can be getting in better shape.
+However, that should not be our main focus.
+When it comes to proper eating plans, there are a few which are most popular for keeping blood glucose levels steady.

-You should know that consuming low-carb is actually not insulin substitution.
-In fact, with a lower amount of carbs, one might need fewer diabetes drugs or insulin.
+But, consuming low-carb is actually not insulin substitution.
+In fact, with a lower amount of carbs, one might need fewer drugs or insulin.

 A vegan diet is based on plant foods only, without any animal products.
-This diet removes all animal proteins and fats.
-This means no dairy products, eggs, bread, pasta and more.
+The diet removes all animal proteins and fats.
+This means no dairy products, eggs, bread, pasta, and more.

 However, the vegan diet might be higher in carbs intake, since there is no consumption of lower-carb animal foods.
 Vegans obtain protein from plant sources.

-This diet is also known “Keto.”
-The main focus of this diet is on the nutritional ketone production with low carbs-lower protein eating plan.
+This diet is also known as “Keto.”
+The main focus is on nutritional ketone production with a low carbs-lower protein eating plan.
 In order to make nutritional ketones, most individuals need to have under 30 g of carbs on a daily basis.

-However, you should know that the nutritional ketones from consuming low-carb diets should not be confused with DKA, i.e., ketoacidosis.
+However, the nutritional ketones from consuming low-carb diets should not be confused with DKA, i.e., ketoacidosis.

-Ketoacidosis, i.e., DKA is actually very severe condition.
+Ketoacidosis, i.e., DKA is actually a very severe condition.
 In this diet, the majority of calories come from plant and animal fats.
-In order to feel full during the day, you need to consume extra fats.
+In order to feel full during the day, we need to consume extra fats.

 Often the term “low-carb” and “keto” are used interchangeably.
 However, they are not the same thing.
 They have different requirements when it comes to protein and fat consumption.